Decision Framework

 One fund, five decisions

-Most funds make five decisions here, not one.
+Five decisions, not one.
 The posture that wins for LP reporting will lose for deal screening.
-Default postures below are tuned for a mid-market private credit or real estate credit fund of roughly EUR 1 to 5 billion AUM.
-Treat them as priors, not conclusions.
+Defaults below are tuned for mid-market private credit or CRE credit at roughly EUR 1 to 5 billion AUM.
+Priors, not conclusions.

 WorkflowDefault postureWhy